 22) Please provide more details on the computational complexity of the method as 1) the number of variables increases 2) the number of datasets increased 3) the impact of correlated datasets (eg microarray and RNAseq)

 We decided to focus our comparisons mainly on the correlation and discrimination structure between datasets (simulation study), the effect of the design matrix on the types of variables selected and whether this led to superior biological enrichment compared to other integrative strategies (benchmark study, four new real multi-omics datasets).
-Computational times are provided for different scenarios in our article (Rohart et al, 2017, Plos Computational Biology 13 [11] in the main and supplemental material) for various numbers of variables and data sets.
+Computational times are provided for different scenarios in our article (Rohart et al, 2017, Plos Computational Biology 13 [11] in the main and supplemental material) for various numbers of variables and data sets, see the screenshots below.

 References